 To think of nuns is to think of cloisters.
 Nuns were traditionally kept in the cloisters of their monastic institution.
 The women separated themselves and when they received a rare visitor, they were separated by a grill or barrier.
-It was only until the 20th century that nuns started participating in evangelizing in Europe and leaving the convent walls.
+It was only until the twentieth century that nuns started participating in evangelizing in Europe and leaving the convent walls.
 On the other hand, in America, it was more common that nuns act as nurses (such as the many nuns that helped tend to the wounded in the American Civil War) or teachers in primary and secondary school.

 Nuns were not just the subject of art, but nuns were also artists.
 Largely unknown to the public, nuns also participated in illuminating manuscripts like their male counterparts.
 These illuminations by nuns for nuns are called Nonnenarbeiten (German: Nun’s Work).
 In Spain, nuns could waive their dowry if they were accomplished musicians or artists as they were seen as receiving help from God.[i]
 Sister Corita Kent, represented with one of her works in the Lowe photograph, joined the Sisters of the Immaculate Heart of Mary in Los Angeles in 1936.
 She became a well-known artist during the Pop-Art movement in the 1950s and 1960s and taught at the Immaculate Heart College.
 Corita had an affinity for Chinese and Irish calligraphy and added calligraphy to her work to show the power of the written word to create new images.
 She was also significantly influenced by the Abstract Expressionist Robert Motherwell.

 By the 1950s, the Catholic Church became wary of the image of nuns’ habits.
-Particularly, Pope Pius XII was concerned that the flowing robes were unhygienic and though that cleaning the robes would take too long.
+Particularly, Pope Pius XII was concerned that the flowing robes were unhygienic and thought that cleaning the robes would take too long.
 The head cornette was abandoned in 1964 as part of the sweeping aesthetic changes made by the Second Vatican Council.
 Part of the call to modernize the nun aesthetic was to appeal to teenage girls who were the target demographic.[ii]
 The Second Vatican Council also drew attention to the politically active nature of Nuns.
 Nuns answered Martin Luther King Junior’s rallying call, marching with and protecting protestors in Selma, Alabama.
 Moreover, many nuns were arrested for protesting against the Vietnam War.

 By the late 1970s and early 1980s, Mother Theresa became the most well-known nun and was the face of the Modern Sisterhood.
 She was awarded the Noble Peace Prize in 1979 for her missionary work in Calcutta.
-In Calcutta, she had established a free hospice and allowed people to die in accordance with the last rights of their own faith, such as being given water from the Ganges or read the Qur'an.
+There she had established a free hospice and allowed people to die in accordance with the last rights of their own faith, such as being given water from the Ganges or read the Qur'an.
 Eleven years after her death, she was canonized in 2016.
-She is one of the thirty-five saints that were nuns in their life.
+She is one of the thirty-five saints that were nuns in their lifetime.

---Katie O’Hara, University Art Collection Curatorial Intern and Graduate Student in Art and Museum Studies (Fall 2018)
+Katie O’Hara, University Art Collection Curatorial Intern and Graduate Student in Art and Museum Studies (Fall 2018)